-And speaking of characters getting a chance to shine, how about Ed Nygma, everyone?
+Speaking of characters getting a chance to shine, how about Ed Nygma, everyone?
 Since the start of the season, Gotham’s favorite riddle-spewing forensics tech has been hiding in the shadows of the GCPD, if he was present at all.
-But this time around, Nygma gets some well-deserved extended screen time.
-Robin Lord Taylor might be the top dark horse of “Gotham” for me, but Cory Michael Smith comes in second place in my opinion.
-He brings a fresh, intriguing twist to a classic Batman villain and I really look forward to seeing more of him in coming episodes.
+But in this episode, Nygma gets some well-deserved extended screen time.
+Robin Lord Taylor might be the top dark horse of “Gotham” for me, but Cory Michael Smith comes in a close second place.
+He brings a fresh, intriguing twist to a classic Batman villain and I look forward to seeing more of him in coming episodes.

 And to top it off, turns out God made two of ’em!

-This is the first time we see Oswald stripped down (literally and figuratively) where his emotions are on raw display (as well as his shoulders).
+Speaking of this scene, this is the first time we see Oswald stripped down (literally and figuratively) where his emotions are on raw display.
 His bullied childhood has clearly scarred him and he desperately wants to make something of himself.
 I have to credit Robin Lord Taylor’s deft hand at presenting Oswald as a human with a heart who hates being pushed aside and pushed down.
 Yet he loves the security of the old apron strings.
 It’s clear he manipulates his mother, chiefly by not being entirely honest and by not insisting she start treating him like a grown up.

-Some commentators jumped on this and yes, while his mother’s actions seem a little out of place especially towards an adult man, they’re not sensual nor are they entirely unfamiliar.
+Some commentators jumped on this and yes, while his mother’s actions seem a little out of place, especially towards an adult man, they’re not sensual nor are they entirely unfamiliar.
 Remember Marie from “Everybody Loves Raymond”?
-She was the first fictional mom who popped into my head!
-Marie did the same thing: she mollycoddled her sons Raymond and Robert, treating them like they were still her little boys instead of her two grown men.
+Marie did the same thing as Gertrud does here: she mollycoddled her sons, Raymond and Robert, treating them like they were still her little boys instead of her two grown men.
 Sometimes Raymond and/or Robert would insist she start treating them like adults, but most of the time they ate her affections right up.
 Oswald is doing the same thing and my theory is that he feels his mother is the only person he can trust though, oddly enough, he’s not 100% honest with her.
-Personally, I was eager to see these two characters (as well as their respective actors) get one-on-one screen time and it did not disappoint.
+Personally, I was eager to see these two characters get one-on-one screen time and it did not disappoint.
 Besides, with mother having his back, Oswald can take on the world.
 Or at least just Gotham.
 More power to the Penguin!

 it was like…